 Communications Committee-Chair Linda Lamb reviewed some rules of communication for Board members.
 The committee has not had a complete meeting.
 They will be working on a simple identifier of the State Board for use with meeting with various groups.
 The committee is asking for three ideas for work from the Board at the May meeting.
 Media communication will probably be one item.
 Replies need to be sent to all messages received.
-President May asked for the committee to look at media visibility on budget savings after the end of the biennium.
-The committee is also charged at looking how to get people to the August and October meetings which will be outside the Olympia area.
+President May asked for the committee is also charged at looking how to get people to the August and October meetings which will be outside the Olympia area.